madebits/madebits.github.io/blog/2019/2019-03-25-MongoDb-with-SSL.md

 }
 ```

-In Node.js, the official drive has an example:
+In Node.js, the official `amqplib` driver provides an example:

 ```
 const url = require('url')